rust-lang/rust/text/0000-cargo-workspace.md

 A virtual manifest does not itself define a crate, but can help when defining a root.
-For example a `Cargo.toml` file at the root of a repository with a `[workspace]` key would suffice for the project configurations in question.
+For example a `Cargo.toml` file at the root of a repository with a `[workspace]` key plus `workspace.members` configuration would suffice for the project configurations in question.

 Cargo will for the time being disallow many commands against a virtual manifest, for example `cargo build` will be rejected.
 Arguments that take a package,